liexusong/JustKit/README.md

 JustKit
 =======

-<pre> JustKit is a Linux C ToolKit which simple and easy to use </pre>
+<pre> JustKit is a Linux C ToolKit which simple and easy to use, includes: </pre>

 1) HashTable <br />